 He is one of the best when it comes to mesothelioma treatment.
 Patients who are referred to him can know that they are in the most capable surgical hands and that the man treating them is continually striving to find new and more effective methods of treatment so that his patient’s lives can be longer and better.

-For more information on working with Dr. Friedberg, contact Mesothelioma Help Now today.
-We can connect mesothelioma patients with the right specialists through our Doctor Match Program.
+For more information on working with Dr. Friedberg, contact the Mesothelioma Justice Network today.